-PIN NAME FUNCTION 1 32kHz 32kHz Output.
-This open-drain pin requires an external pullup resistor.
-It may be left open if not used.
-2 Vcc DC Power Pin for Primary Power Supply.
+PIN NAME FUNCTION 1, 2, 7-14, 19 N.C.
+No Connection.
+Not connected internally.
+Must be connected to ground.
+3 32kHz 32kHz Push-Pull Output.
+If disabled with either EN32kHz = 0 or BB32kHz = 0, the state of the 32kHz pin will be low.
+4 Vcc DC Power Pin for Primary Power Supply.
 This pin should be decoupled using a 0.1μF to 1.0μF capacitor.
-If not used, connect to ground.
-3 ĪNT/SQW Active-Low Interrupt or Square-Wave Output.
+5 ĪNT/SQW Active-Low Interrupt or Square-Wave Output.
 This open-drain pin requires an external pullup resistor.
-It may be left open if not used.
+It can be left open if not used.
 This multifunction pin is determined by the state of the INTCN bit in the Control Register (0Eh).
 When INTCN is set to logic 0, this pin outputs a square wave and its frequency is determined by RS2 and RS1 bits.
-When INTCN is set to logic 1, then a match between the timekeeping registers and either of the alarm registers activates the INT/SQW pin (if the alarm is enabled).
-Because the INTCN bit is set to logic 1 when power is first applied, the pin defaults to an interrupt output with alarms disabled.
-4 RST Active-Low Reset.
+When INTCN is set to logic 1, then a match between the timekeeping registers and either of the alarm registers activates the INTCN bit is set to logic 1 when power is first applied, the pin defaults to an interrupt output with alarms disabled.
+6 RST Active-Low Reset.
 This pin is an open-drain input/output.
-It indicates the status of V{CC} relative to the VPF specification.
-As V{CC} falls below VPF, the \overline{RST} pin is driven low.
-When V{CC} exceeds VPF, for t{RST} , the \overline{RST} pin is driven high impedance.
+It indicates the status of V{CC} relative to the V{PF} specification.
+As V{CC} falls below V{PF} , the \overline{RST} pin is driven low.
+When V{CC} exceeds V{PF} , for t{RST} , the \overline{RST} pin is driven high impedance.
 The active-low, open-drain output is combined with a debounced pushbutton input function.
 This pin can be activated by a pushbutton reset request.
 It has an internal $50k\Omega$ nominal value pullup resistor to V{CC} .
 No external pullup resistors should be connected.
-If the crystal oscillator is disabled, the startup time of the oscillator is added to the t{RST} delay.
-5-12 N.C.
-No Connection.
-Must be connected to ground.
-13 GND Ground 14 V {BAT} Backup Power-Supply Input.
+If the crystal oscillator is disabled, t{RST} is bypassed and \overline{RST} immediately goes high.
+15 GND Ground 16 V {BAT} Backup Power-Supply Input.
 This pin should be decoupled using a 0.1μF to 1.0μF low-leakage capacitor.
 If the I 2 C interface is inactive whenever the device is powered by the V {BAT} input, the decoupling capacitor is not required.
 If V {BAT} is not used, connect to ground.
+Diodes placed in series between the V {BAT} pin and the battery can cause improper operation.
 UL recognized to ensure against reverse charging when used with a lithium battery.
 Go to www.maxim-ic.com/qa/info/ul.
-15 SDA Serial Data Input/Output.
+17 SDA Serial-Data Input/Output.
 This pin is the data input/output for the I 2 C serial interface.
 This open-drain pin requires an external pullup resistor.
-16 SCL Serial Clock Input.
+18, 20 SCL Serial-Clock Input.
 This pin is the clock input for the I 2 C serial interface and is used to synchronize data movement on the serial interface.
+A connection to only one of the pins is required.
+The other pin must be connected to the same signal or be left floating.